Newcomers guide to fishing at Scourie

 Stout walking boots and waterproof over trousers or waterproof breathables will suffice for most situations although some guests just use well cleated wellies.

-Some warm clothing and again preferable breathable waterproofs and comfortable socks.
+Some warm clothing and again preferably breathable waterproofs and comfortable socks.
 Depending on the time of the year it can be cold on the hill or indeed very warm, so layering up of garments is advisable.

 Small to medium knotless net with clip to attach it to your belt.